Used and loved by millions

 Linguistic Context

-The idiomatic phrase "on thin ice" primarily functions as an adjectival phrase, modifying a noun or pronoun to describe a state of being in a risky or precarious situation.
-Ludwig AI's examples demonstrate this across various contexts.
+The phrase "on thin ice" functions as an idiomatic adjective phrase, modifying a noun (often a person or situation) to indicate a state of heightened risk or precariousness.
+As Ludwig AI explains, it signifies that someone is in a dangerous or sensitive situation.

 Expression frequency: Very common